 - Move your belongings: Request quotes from international moving and shipping companies for transporting all of your household items overseas.
 Keep in mind that these shipments can take a while (sometimes over a month), so don’t box up anything that you’ll need immediately upon arrival.

 - Organize your bank accounts and credit cards: Review your accounts and notify your banks that you are relocating overseas.
 Discuss with your bank or a financial advisor how to handle your assets.
 Consider registering for a service that makes international bank transfers easier and more affordable.
+Look into whether or not your credit cards work where you’re moving.

 Last-minute things to keep in mind